|

 to begin the same emergency briefing and cabin service all over again!

-AT BASE AND END OF FLIGHT CHECKS
+LANDING AT BASE AND END OF FLIGHT CHECKS

-you have landed back at your base airport and the passengers have
+Once you have landed back at your base airport and the passengers have

 disembarked, its time to go back to the crew centre to count the money